noelsimbolon/mpv-config/README.md

   [source](https://github.com/jonniek/mpv-playlistmanager)\
   Allows you to see and interact with your paylist in an intuitive way.

-Please do note that some of the scripts that I use are modified from the source, while some are not.
+Please note that some of the scripts that I use are modified from the source, while some are not.

 ## Shaders